LoginByCall/WordPress_plugin/loginbycallv2/readme.txt

 == Description ==

-= LoginByCall is a service which enables easy user authentication (sing up & sign in) via a mobile phone. =
+= LoginByCall is a service which enables automatic user authentication via a mobile phone. =

 From the user side, the process of signing up and logging in is performed within **TWO EASY STEPS** :

 1. The user specifies their nickname or email in the WP authentication form.
-2. The user gets a call from the [LoginByCall](http://loginbycall.com) number and enter 4 last digits of incoming number in authentication form.
+2. The user gets a call from the [LoginByCall]number and enter 4 last digits of incoming number in authentication form.

-When signing up or logging in for the first time, the user will be confirm the right to use the mobile number they specified.
+When signing in or logging in for the first time, the user will be confirm the right to use the mobile number they specified.

 = The service allocates 1000 coins for each domain for a trial. =